ebeisaac/ebeisaac.github.io/_pages/about.md

   image: "/images/Jungfrau1.jpg"
 ---

-Ebenezer R. H. P. Isaac a Postdoctoral Research Fellow in the Department of Computer Science and Engineering, Indian Institute of Technology Madras.
+Ebenezer Isaac a Postdoctoral Research Fellow in the Department of Computer Science and Engineering, Indian Institute of Technology Madras.
 He holds M.E. and Ph.D. degrees in Computer Science and Engineering and